-The Cell believes in combining the three facets that together spell success, Ability, Motivation also create awareness about job opportunities in India and abroad.
+The Cell believes in combining the three facets that together spell success, Ability, both these skills in equal measures.
+The Cell aims to match the requirements of recruiters and the aspirations of students.

+Motivation and Attitude.
+Today's dynamic corporate scenarios seek recruits who have students and also create awareness about job opportunities in India and abroad.

-Our college is taking initiatives to improve English language proficiency among the students and opportunities in the fields.
+Our college is taking initiatives to improve English language proficiency among the about job opportunities in the fields.

-The Cell maintains Alumni record so as to get in touch with them to know about job
+The Cell maintains Alumni record so as to get in touch with them to know